vantage-sh/docs.vantage.sh/docs/cost_anomaly_alerts.md

 ## Configure Cost Anomaly Alerts

 :::note
-You can configure alerts to be sent via email, Slack, or Microsoft Teams.
-If you want to use Slack or Teams, you will need to configure the corresponding integration with Vantage.
-See the [Slack](/report_notifications#slack) or [Microsoft Teams](/report_notifications#ms-teams) integration documentation for Cost Report notifications.
+You can configure alerts to be sent via email, Slack, Microsoft Teams, or Jira.
+If you want to use Slack, Teams, or Jira you will need to configure the corresponding integration with Vantage.
+See the [Slack](/slack), [Microsoft Teams](/microsoft_teams), or [Jira](/jira) integration documentation for details.
 Once you have completed the integration steps, complete the below instructions to configure anomaly alerts.
 :::

 To receive alerts for any detected cost anomalies:

 1. From the top of the anomalies list, click **Configure Alert**.
 2. Select any email recipients you want to send the alert to.
-If you have Slack or Microsoft Teams configured, the **Slack channels** or **Microsoft Teams channels** fields are displayed.
+If you have Slack, Microsoft Teams, or Jira configured, the **Slack channels**, **Microsoft Teams channels**, or **Jira** fields are displayed.
 3. Enter an **Alert Threshold**.
 You'll receive an alert only if this threshold is reached.
 4. Click **Save**.